Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     </privileges>
     ```

-2. Using the methods and properties of the `Tizen.Nlp` namespace, include it in your application:
+2. To use the methods and properties of the `Tizen.Nlp` namespace, include it in your application:

     ```
     using Tizen.Nlp;